jhnkim23/jhnkim23/README.md

 Hi!
 My name is John, a computer science student at UMD!

-You can regularly find me:
+I am currently:
-- Working on my current project, reMind, that automates mind map creation from user-inputted transcripts
+- Working on my current project, FriendMe, that helps users video chat with others within a certain distance
+- Trying to send a V5

+Some of my hobbies include:
 - Playing (if you can call it that 😅) the guitar
 - Living vicariously through romance k-dramas
 - Learning new languages (not just coding ones)